Elliptic complex on the Grassmannian of oriented 2-planes: PCS-structures of Grassmannian type

-It is clear that $acs$-structure $\ell$ is equivalent to a $\CSp(2n,\R)$-structure $\cG\ra M$.
-The principal bundle $\cG_0\ra M$ associated to a PACS-structure of Grassmannian type with the underlying $acs$-structure $\ell$ is then equivalent to a reduction of $\cG\ra M$ to $\G_0$-structure.

-Let us also recall that there is a canonical linear connection on $TM$ which is compatible with a given PACS-structure (of any type).
-This linear connection is determined by a normalization condition on its torsion, see Corollary 4.4 from \cite{CSI}.
+There is (see \cite{CSI}) a canonical linear connection on $TM$ which is compatible with a given PACS-structure (of any type).
+This linear connection is determined by a normalization condition on its torsion, see \cite[Corollary 4.3]{CSI}.
 It turns out that the intrinsic torsion splits into two components.
-The first component is an invariant of the underlying $acs$-structure $\ell$, and it vanishes if, and only if $\ell$ is a $cs$-structure.
+The first component is an invariant of the underlying $acs$-structure $\ell$, and it vanishes if and only if $\ell$ is a $cs$-structure.
 The other component is called a \textit{harmonic torsion}.
-For PACS-structures of Grassmannian type we have isomorphism $\Lambda^2T^\ast M\otimes TM\cong(\Lambda^2E\otimes S^2F^\ast\oplus S^2E\otimes\Lambda^2 F^\ast)\otimes E^\ast\otimes F^\ast$.
+If the PACS-structure is of Grassmannian type, then there is an isomorphism $\Lambda^2T^\ast M\otimes TM\cong(\Lambda^2E\otimes S^2F^\ast\oplus S^2E\otimes\Lambda^2 F^\ast)\otimes E^\ast\otimes F^\ast$.
 If it is a PCS-structure, then the canonical connection is pinned down by the requirement that its torsion is a section of